City Holding Co. Sells 1,540 Shares of Texas Instruments Incorporated (NASDAQ:TXN)

-City Holding Co. lessened its position in Texas Instruments Incorporated (NASDAQ:TXN – Get Rating) by 7.9% in the fourth quarter, according to the company in its most recent 13F filing with the Securities & Exchange Commission.
-The institutional investor owned 17,873 shares of the semiconductor company’s stock after selling 1,540 shares during the period.
-City Holding Co.’s holdings in Texas Instruments were worth $3,038,000 at the end of the most recent quarter.
+City Holding Co. lessened its stake in Texas Instruments Incorporated (NASDAQ:TXN – Get Rating) by 7.9% in the 4th quarter, according to its most recent disclosure with the Securities & Exchange Commission.
+The firm owned 17,873 shares of the semiconductor company’s stock after selling 1,540 shares during the quarter.
+City Holding Co.’s holdings in Texas Instruments were worth $3,038,000 at the end of the most recent reporting period.

-Several other institutional investors and hedge funds also recently modified their holdings of the company.
-CarsonAllaria Wealth Management Ltd. purchased a new position in shares of Texas Instruments in the fourth quarter valued at $26,000.
-Stuart Chaussee & Associates Inc. grew its position in shares of Texas Instruments by 81.7% during the fourth quarter.
-Stuart Chaussee & Associates Inc. now owns 149 shares of the semiconductor company’s stock valued at $28,000 after purchasing an additional 67 shares in the last quarter.
-Life Planning Partners Inc purchased a new position in Texas Instruments in the fourth quarter worth about $28,000.
-Widmann Financial Services Inc. bought a new stake in shares of Texas Instruments during the fourth quarter valued at approximately $30,000.
-Finally, Rather & Kittrell Inc. purchased a new position in Texas Instruments in the fourth quarter worth $30,000.
+Several other institutional investors also recently added to or reduced their stakes in TXN.
+Norges Bank acquired a new position in shares of Texas Instruments in the fourth quarter valued at approximately $1,534,890,000.
+Renaissance Technologies LLC increased its position in Texas Instruments by 360.3% during the fourth quarter.
+Renaissance Technologies LLC now owns 1,704,000 shares of the semiconductor company’s stock worth $321,153,000 after acquiring an additional 1,333,800 shares during the period.
+State Street Corp grew its stake in Texas Instruments by 2.9% during the fourth quarter.
+State Street Corp now owns 40,229,601 shares of the semiconductor company’s stock worth $7,582,073,000 after buying an additional 1,146,109 shares in the last quarter.
+Toronto Dominion Bank grew its stake in Texas Instruments by 88.9% during the fourth quarter.
+Toronto Dominion Bank now owns 2,017,301 shares of the semiconductor company’s stock worth $380,194,000 after buying an additional 949,615 shares in the last quarter.
+Finally, BlackRock Inc. boosted its stake in shares of Texas Instruments by 1.2% in the 4th quarter.
+BlackRock Inc. now owns 73,785,202 shares of the semiconductor company’s stock valued at $13,906,299,000 after purchasing an additional 885,939 shares in the last quarter.
 Institutional investors own 83.96% of the company’s stock.

+The company also recently announced a quarterly dividend, which was paid on Tuesday, May 17th.
+Shareholders of record on Monday, May 9th were paid a $1.15 dividend.
+This represents a $4.60 annualized dividend and a yield of 3.05%.
+The ex-dividend date was Friday, May 6th.
+Texas Instruments’s dividend payout ratio is currently 52.63%.

+A number of research firms have recently weighed in on TXN.
+Credit Suisse Group reduced their price target on shares of Texas Instruments from $200.00 to $195.00 in a research note on Wednesday, April 27th.
+Susquehanna Bancshares reduced their price target on shares of Texas Instruments from $230.00 to $215.00 and set a “buy” rating on the stock in a research note on Wednesday, April 27th.
+Susquehanna cut their target price on shares of Texas Instruments from $230.00 to $215.00 and set a “buy” rating on the stock in a research report on Wednesday, April 27th.
+Jefferies Financial Group lowered their price objective on shares of Texas Instruments from $220.00 to $203.00 and set a “buy” rating for the company in a research note on Wednesday, April 27th.
+Finally, Bank of America reduced their price target on shares of Texas Instruments from $200.00 to $190.00 and set a “buy” rating for the company in a research report on Wednesday, April 27th.
+Two research analysts have rated the stock with a sell rating, twelve have issued a hold rating and eight have given a buy rating to the company.
+According to MarketBeat, Texas Instruments presently has a consensus rating of “Hold” and an average price target of $191.67.

-In other news, VP Hagop H. Kozanian sold 5,904 shares of the firm’s stock in a transaction that occurred on Friday, May 13th.
+In other Texas Instruments news, VP Hagop H. Kozanian sold 5,904 shares of the firm’s stock in a transaction dated Friday, May 13th.
 The shares were sold at an average price of $170.23, for a total value of $1,005,037.92.
-Following the sale, the vice president now directly owns 44,885 shares in the company, valued at approximately $7,640,773.55.
-The transaction was disclosed in a filing with the SEC, which is available at the SEC website.
-Also, Director Robert E. Sanchez sold 12,299 shares of the firm’s stock in a transaction that occurred on Friday, May 13th.
-The stock was sold at an average price of $169.40, for a total transaction of $2,083,450.60.
-Following the transaction, the director now owns 19,201 shares of the company’s stock, valued at approximately $3,252,649.40.
+Following the completion of the sale, the vice president now directly owns 44,885 shares in the company, valued at $7,640,773.55.
+The sale was disclosed in a document filed with the Securities & Exchange Commission, which is accessible through this link.
+Also, Director Robert E. Sanchez sold 12,299 shares of the company’s stock in a transaction that occurred on Friday, May 13th.
+The stock was sold at an average price of $169.40, for a total value of $2,083,450.60.
+Following the transaction, the director now owns 19,201 shares in the company, valued at approximately $3,252,649.40.
 The disclosure for this sale can be found here.
-0.54% of the stock is currently owned by insiders.
+Corporate insiders own 0.54% of the company’s stock.

-Texas Instruments (NASDAQ:TXN – Get Rating) last posted its quarterly earnings data on Tuesday, April 26th.
-The semiconductor company reported $2.35 EPS for the quarter, topping analysts’ consensus estimates of $2.18 by $0.17.
-The firm had revenue of $4.91 billion during the quarter, compared to analyst estimates of $4.73 billion.
-Texas Instruments had a net margin of 43.34% and a return on equity of 64.89%.
-The company’s revenue was up 14.4% on a year-over-year basis.
-During the same quarter last year, the business posted $1.87 EPS.
-On average, analysts predict that Texas Instruments Incorporated will post 8.74 EPS for the current year.

-The firm also recently declared a quarterly dividend, which was paid on Tuesday, May 17th.
-Investors of record on Monday, May 9th were paid a dividend of $1.15 per share.
-This represents a $4.60 dividend on an annualized basis and a dividend yield of 3.05%.
-The ex-dividend date was Friday, May 6th.
-Texas Instruments’s dividend payout ratio (DPR) is 52.63%.

-TXN has been the subject of a number of recent research reports.
-StockNews.com upgraded shares of Texas Instruments from a “hold” rating to a “buy” rating in a report on Wednesday, June 1st.
-Jefferies Financial Group cut their price target on shares of Texas Instruments from $220.00 to $203.00 and set a “buy” rating on the stock in a report on Wednesday, April 27th.
-Susquehanna Bancshares reduced their price objective on shares of Texas Instruments from $230.00 to $215.00 and set a “buy” rating for the company in a research report on Wednesday, April 27th.
-Credit Suisse Group cut their price objective on shares of Texas Instruments from $200.00 to $195.00 in a research report on Wednesday, April 27th.
-Finally, UBS Group decreased their price target on shares of Texas Instruments from $180.00 to $175.00 and set a “neutral” rating on the stock in a research note on Wednesday, April 27th.
-Two investment analysts have rated the stock with a sell rating, twelve have given a hold rating and eight have given a buy rating to the company’s stock.
-Based on data from MarketBeat.com, Texas Instruments presently has a consensus rating of “Hold” and a consensus target price of $191.67.

 Texas Instruments Incorporated designs, manufactures, and sells semiconductors to electronics designers and manufacturers worldwide.
 It operates in two segments, Analog and Embedded Processing.
 The Analog segment offers power products to manage power requirements in various levels using battery-management solutions, DC/DC switching regulators, AC/DC and isolated controllers and converters, power switches, linear regulators, voltage supervisors, voltage references, and lighting products.